Fradenti/Fradenti.github.io/Research.md

 +  **Denti, F.**, Cappozzo, A., and Greselin, F.
 *A Two-Stage Bayesian Nonparametric Model for Novelty Detection with Robust Prior Information*,
 submitted
++ Santos-Fernandez, E., **Denti, F.**, Mergensen, K., and Mira, A.
+*The role of Intrinsic Dimension in High-Resolution player tracking data - Insights in Basketball*,
+submitted

 ## Referee for
 + Computational Statistics & Data Analysis